 Layer 1: Model selection by task type

-Don't default to one model for all features.
-Map your AI features to model tiers:
+Don't default to one model for everything.
+Map your AI features to cost tiers:

-Layer 2: Prompt caching on all system prompts ≥1,024 tokens
+Layer 2: Prompt caching on all system prompts of 1,024 tokens or more

 Every feature has a system prompt.
-If it's over 1,024 tokens — and it almost certainly is by the time your feature is mature — enable prompt caching.
-OpenAI gives you 50–80% off automatically.
-Anthropic gives you 90% off with one API field change.
+If it's over 1,024 tokens — and it almost certainly is once your feature matures — enable prompt caching.
+OpenAI gives you 50-80% off cached tokens automatically.
+Anthropic gives 90% off with one API field change.

 Layer 3: Per-tenant cost isolation

-From day one, tag every LLM call with the tenant ID.
-This enables three things: understanding which customers cost the most, setting per-tenant budgets, and building usage-based billing if your pricing model needs it.
+Tag every LLM call with the tenant ID from day one.
+This enables understanding which customers cost the most, setting per-tenant budgets, and building usage-based billing when your pricing model requires it.
 See Per-Feature AI Cost Tracking for the implementation pattern.

 Layer 4: Budget alerts before hard caps